Leonardslee Gardens

 Warning: Restrictions

-- Leonardslee does not accept cash.
+- Leonardslee refuses to accept cash.

 - No food or drink may be consumed unless it is purchased on the premises.

-Entrance Fees (2024)
+Entrance Fees (2025)

 Tickets may be purchased at reception or online.

-Membership
+Membership Benefits

 Various levels of membership are available, giving the following benefits:

-- unlimited entry
+- unlimited free entry

 - discounts to events